Manek Premchand: Career

 Premchand has hosted shows on WorldSpace Satellite Radio and been a consultant with Saregama, for whom he has compiled CDs.
-He is an adviser to Manipal University Press.
+He is an adviser to the Manipal Academy of Higher Education's Manipal University Press.
 Manipal Film Festival (April 2013), organised by Communication Management Students of Manipal Institute of Communication (MIC) to celebrate 100 Years of Cinema, invited him as a speaker and honored him at the event.
 For students at Manipal University, he has lectured on several subjects, especially on The Evolution of Music in Hindi Cinema.
-He hosted a commemoration of 100 Years of Cinema arranged by Bhavans Kala Kendra, Mumbai.
+He hosted a commemoration of 100 Years of Cinema arranged by Bharatiya Vidya Bhavans Kala Kendra, Mumbai.
 He did a video presentation as a salute to the city of Bombay (now Mumbai) for The Asiatic Society of Mumbai.
 Among the film and music related events he has anchored was an event to honor stars of yesteryear Shammi Kapoor, Waheeda Rehman and Vyjayanthimala, reported in The Financial Express.
-He has hosted an evening to celebrate yesteryear’s playback singer Sudha Malhotra.
-He conceptualized and anchored a show at the birth centenary of lyricist and poet Sahir Ludhianvi in March 2021.
-He has conversed with composer Anandji and singer Usha Timothy on The Indian Performing Rights Society (IPRS) platform, a non-profit organization of authors, composers and music publishers.
+He has hosted an evening to celebrate yesteryear's playback singer Sudha Malhotra.
 He was the Guest of Honor to celebrate the music of composers Laxmikant-Pyarelal.
-He has been invited as a guest on television shows related to music personalities from Hindi cinema like Shankar-Jaikishan, Talat Mahmood, Jan Nisar Akhtar, Kishore Kumar, Mohammed Rafi among them.
-Even television shows on different themes like Bollywood's Top 20 Rain Songs.
-He has been a guest speaker at several Rotary Club meets, outlining the changing trends in music over the past about 90 years.
-He has arranged several interactive audiovisual presentations for Asiatic Society of Mumbai, including one on Mohammad Rafi, on the singer’s death anniversary on 31 July 2021 and on actor-filmmaker Dev Anand, on 12 February 2022.
-He was interviewed by the BBC after the passing away of santoor maestro Pt Shiv Kumar Sharma.
-Earlier, Premchand’s contribution to the santoor exponent’s biography was termed "fascinating" by The Free Press Journal.